darrenjw/FPNEM-2020-05/basics/docs/Compartmental.md

 ## Herd immunity

 You can see from the previous plot that not everyone gets infected in this flattened scenario.
 This is because the number of infection events is proportional to the number of susceptibles as well as the number of infectious individuals.
 So, if the number of susceptibles is sufficiently small, infections won't be able to take off.
 We previously observed that
 $$ I_{t+1}-I_t = \left(\frac{\beta S_t}{\gamma} - 1\right)\gamma I_t, $$
-and so if $S_t$ is less than $\gamma/\beta$, the epidemic should not be able to take off.
+and so if $S_t < \gamma/\beta$, the epidemic should not be able to take off, and we have [*herd immunity*](https://en.wikipedia.org/wiki/Herd_immunity).
 For our original simulation we had
 ```scala mdoc
 gamma / beta